-- 6.1 Except in cases where there is a committee it is the creditors as a body who have authority to approve the trustee's fees.
-To enable them to carry out this function they may require the trustee to call a creditors' meeting.
-In order to do this at least ten per cent in value of the creditors must concur with the request, which must be made to the trustee in writing. - 6.2 If a creditor believes that the trustee's remuneration is too high he may, if at least 25 per cent in value of the creditors (including himself) agree, apply to the court for an order that it be reduced.
-If the court does not dismiss the application (which it may if it considers that insufficient cause is shown) the applicant must give the trustee a copy of the application and supporting evidence at least 14 days before the hearing.
-Unless the court orders otherwise, the costs must be paid by the applicant and not out of the bankrupt's assets.
+- 6.1 Except in cases where there is a liquidation committee it is the creditors as a body who have authority to approve the liquidator's fees.
+To enable them to carry out this function they may require the liquidator to call a creditors' meeting.
+In order to do this at least ten per cent in value of the creditors must concur with the request, which must be made to the liquidator in writing - 6.2 If a creditor believes that the liquidator's remuneration is too high he may, if at least 25 per cent in value of the creditors (including himself) agree, apply to the court for an order that it be reduced.
+If the court does not dismiss the application (which it may if it considers that insufficient cause is shown) the applicant must give the liquidator a copy of the application and supporting evidence at least 14 days before the hearing.
+Unless the court orders otherwise, the costs must by paid by the applicant and not out of the assets of the insolvent company.